 Rates of exchange between the U.S. dollar and many other currencies have been highly volatile, and this volatility may continue and perhaps spread to other currencies in the future.
 Fluctuations in currency exchange rates could adversely affect an investment in a note denominated in, or where value is otherwise linked to, a specified currency other than U.S. dollars.
 Depreciation of the specified currency against the U.S. dollar could result in a decrease in the U.S. dollar-equivalent value of payments on the note, including the principal payable at maturity.
 That in turn could cause the market value of the note to fall.
-Depreciation of the specified currency against the U.S. dollar could result in a loss to the investor on a U.S. dollar basis.
+Depreciation of the specified currency against the U.S. dollar basis.